 - Destroy or permanently de-identify personal information that is no longer needed for any purpose that is permitted by the Privacy Act.

-Due to the nature of our business it is not practicable for MJN Accounting to provide individuals with the option of not identifying themselves by remaining anonymous or using a pseudonym when entering into transactions with us.
+Due to the nature of our business it is not practicable for BK Partners to provide individuals with the option of not identifying themselves by remaining anonymous or using a pseudonym when entering into transactions with us.

 Use of Commonwealth government identifiers